raghadbadawood0/sales-performance-analysis/README.md

 # Sales Performance Analysis

-## Project Overview
+## About the Project

-This project analyzes retail sales data to identify key drivers of revenue, profitability, customer behavior, and regional performance.
-The objective is to generate business insights and strategic recommendations that support data-driven decision-making.

-## Business Objectives

-* Evaluate overall business performance
-* Identify the most profitable product categories
-* Analyze regional sales and profit trends
-* Assess customer segment performance
-* Examine the impact of discounts on profitability
-* Provide actionable business recommendations
+This was a sales analysis project where I explored a retail dataset to understand what's driving revenue and profit — and where the business might be losing money.
+I looked at product categories, regions, customer segments, and discounts to see what patterns come up.

 ## Tools Used

-* Python
-* Pandas
-* NumPy
+- Python, Pandas, NumPy
-* Matplotlib
-* Seaborn
+- Matplotlib, Seaborn
-* Jupyter Notebook
+- Jupyter Notebook

-## Dataset Information
+## Dataset

-The dataset contains transactional sales records, including product information, customer segments, regional data, sales revenue, profit, quantity, and discounts.
+Retail transactional data including product info, customer segments, regional data, sales, profit, and discounts.

-## Key Findings
+## What I Found

-### Technology is the strongest-performing category
+- Technology was clearly the strongest category — highest sales and profit by far

-* Highest revenue: $836K
-* Highest profit: $145K

-### Furniture faces profitability challenges

-* Generated $742K in sales
-* Produced only $18K in profit
+- Furniture was surprising, decent sales volume but barely any profit ($18K on $742K in sales)

-### Tables and Bookcases operate at a loss
+- Tables and Bookcases are actually running at a loss, which pointed me toward the discount data

-* Tables: -$17.7K profit
-* Bookcases: -$3.5K profit

-### Strong seasonal sales pattern

-* November recorded the highest sales
-* February recorded the lowest sales
+- November was the peak month, February the lowest — pretty clear seasonal pattern

-### Discounts above 30% reduce profitability

-* High discount levels consistently resulted in financial losses
+- Discounts above 30% consistently resulted in losses, which was probably the most useful finding

-## Strategic Recommendations
+## Recommendations

-1. Increase investment in Technology products.
-2. Review pricing and discount strategies for Furniture products.
-3. Limit discounts above 30%.
-4. Improve profitability within the Central region.
-5. Increase marketing efforts during Q4.
-6. Strengthen customer retention initiatives within the Consumer segment.
+- Cut back heavy discounting on Furniture, especially Tables and Bookcases
+- Q4 is the strongest period so it makes sense to push campaigns around that time
+- The Central region has a weird gap between sales and profit that's worth investigating
+- Technology is a safe bet to keep investing in given how consistently it performs

 ## Conclusion

-The analysis identified Technology as the company's strongest-performing category while revealing significant profitability challenges within Furniture.
-Regional analysis highlighted the West region as the leading market, while discount analysis demonstrated a strong negative relationship between excessive discounting and profitability.

-These findings provide actionable insights that can support revenue growth, improve margins, and enable more effective strategic decision-making.
+Overall this project gave me a clearer picture of where the business is doing well and where it's not.
+The discount finding was probably the most actionable one — there's a real opportunity to improve margins just by adjusting the discounting strategy.